Hello, everyone. If you want to study Russian language or want to practice it, you are welcome.

 I teach the Russian language from the very beginning - elementary (A1) - to higher levels.

 I won't let you forget about things that we studied months ago, we will keep using previous grammar topics with new ones, words that you learnt before in new topics.
-New knowledge won't replace the old one.
+New knowledge won't replace the old one, words won't go into the passive memory.

 My goal is to help you understand the system of the Russian language, so that you were not limited by phrases that you learn during the lesson, but could make your own sentences, express your thoughts.
 I practice different ways of making you speak - retelling texts from different perspectives, offering imaginary situaions, asking you many questions to help you understand what you hear and be able to react.